 No Contract Credit Card Processing

-The phrase”month-to-month contract” refers to a contract that does not have a termination fee.
+The phrase”month-to-month contract” simply means a contract that can be cancelled with a month’s notice.
+It’s a contract without a long term.
+It does not automatically mean that there is no termination fee for ending the contract.
 The term (length) of a contract is inconsequential if there is no penalty to cancel the agreement.

 All merchant account contracts will declare the length of the contract term in one of the following three ways.